 Good green stocking fillers for under £5

 It’s easy to find reasonably priced stocking fillers for an eco-Christmas.
-How about a bamboo toothbrush, a glitter-free bath bomb like this one from Lush or the latest novel from around £5.00 (even better if it’s second hand!).
-Support your local charity shops and bookshops or try www.waterstones.com
+How about a bamboo toothbrush, some packaging free beauty products like these gorgeous ones from Lush or the latest novel from around £5.00 (even better if it’s second hand!).
+Support your local charity shops and bookshops or try Waterstones.

 Then raid the charity shops for pre-loved toys and games and don’t forget the socks and satsumas!